Subscribe today for more stories, tips, and updates.

 • Riding Mower: Age 16 or older

-• Kids under the age of 15 should never be in the yard when someone else is mowing
+• Make sure all kids under the age of 15 are indoors when someone else is mowing.

-• Neither children nor adults should ride as a passenger on a riding mower
+• Do not allow children or adults to ride as a passenger on a riding mower.

-• Do not mow in reverse unless absolutely necessary, and look behind you when you do
+• Do not pull the mower backward or mow in reverse unless absolutely necessary, and look behind you when you do.

-• Turn off mower and wait for blades to stop completely before removing the grass catcher, unclogging the discharge chute, or crossing gravel paths
+• Turn off the mower and wait for the blades to stop completely before removing the grass catcher, unclogging the discharge chute, or crossing gravel paths.

-Even though a lot of lawn mowers come with safety features, improper use could result in injuries.
-Be sure to read the safe procedures outlined in your operators manual.
+Even though a lot of lawn mowers come with safety features, improper use can result in injuries.
+Be sure to read the safety procedures in your operator’s manual.

 Related Articles